Gannett names Arizona Republic editor head of USA Today

-NEW YORK – Media company Gannett Co. has named Arizona Republic's top editor Nicole Carroll as USA Today's editor in chief.
+NEW YORK – Media company Gannett Co. on Wednesday named Arizona Republic's top editor Nicole Carroll as USA Today's editor in chief.

 Continue Reading Below